15 Jun The definitive Pixar ranking countdown – From ‘Toy Story’ to ‘Onward’

 I feel like I’m in the minority here, but I actually kinda love the original Cars film.
 It’s why the two sequels are so frustratingly disappointing.
-The first film is utterly delightful, in my opinion.
-Chalk it up to a case of overexposure, thanks to the endless merchandise line, but the hatred this film is often subjected to seems terribly unfair.
+In my humble opinion, the first film is utterly delightful.
+Chalk it up to a case of overexposure, thanks to the endless merchandise line.
+The hatred this film is often subjected to seems terribly unfair.
 Sure, it doesn’t have the daring originality of the films ranked higher.
 A bunch of talking cars doesn’t exactly lend itself to cinematic magic.
 But there’s something so gorgeously quaint about a tale concerned with the simple realisation that sometimes you need to slow down to appreciate life.

-At the end of the day, Cars is just a sweet little film.
-It’s not trying to be anything but.
+At the end of the day, Cars is just a sweet, unassuming little film.
 It’s a nostalgic look at the past and the loss of America’s great rural towns.
-Life has quite literally passed by Radiator Springs, leaving the town and its residents stuck in a time-warp.
+Life has quite literally passed Radiator Springs by, leaving the town and its residents stuck in a time-warp.
 We get to discover how charming this place still is and, rather devastatingly, how glorious it once was.
 If you didn’t shed a tear during the “Our Town” montage, you have no soul.
 It’s an ode to a time gone by.
 To values and ideals lost to progress.
 And serves as a reminder that life in the fast lane is not always such a great way to live.